-- We are coordinating with our CSA pick up locations to determine if we will still be able to use them for pick ups.
-Both locations are open air and allow for quick parking, stopping, and picking up with minimal interaction.
+- We are currently approved to continue to use all three pick up locations (P.A.
+Bowen Farmstead, Waldorf Farmers Market, and Greenbelt Farmers Market).
+All locations are open air and allow for quick parking, stopping, and picking up with minimal interaction.

 - We will pre-pack shares so that CSA members will not have to touch or sort through individual items.
 Members will not need to bring their own bags or packaging during this period.

 - If possible we will offer any share options (e.g., which 2 out of 4 greens you would like) via email or order form in the day or two before pick up, but we may need to limit choices while this pandemic continues.